-Insurance risk concentration occurs due to the concentration of an insurance operation in a particular geographic area, industry or insurance peril.
+Insurance risk concentration occurs due to the concentration of an insurance operation in a particular geographic area, industry, or insurance peril.
 It may also occur as a result of a correlation between individual insured perils.

 The largest concentrations of risk related to potential natural catastrophe losses with the highest risks monitored through KRI's on a net 1 in 200 Occurrence Exceedance Probability (OEP) basis.
-The largest concentration is a large flood event in the UK.
+The largest concentration risks include Europe Windstorm, North America Earthquake or a large flood event in the UK.